Academic Information

 The objective of the Academic Foundations program is to assist students in obtaining the academic skills they need to succeed in a curriculum program.
 Therefore, a student taking required Academic Foundations courses must earn a passing grade to progress to a curriculum program or to the next level in an Academic Foundations course.
 A grade of "R" or "F" may require the student to repeat the course.

-To be eligible for graduation, students must complete all prescribed courses for the curriculum in which they are enrolled, with a cumulative grade point average (GPA) of 2.0 in their program of study.* They must complete at least 25 percent of the hours required for a degree, diploma or certificate in residence at Wake Tech.
+To be eligible for graduation, students must complete all prescribed courses for the curriculum in which they are enrolled, with a cumulative grade point average (GPA) of 2.0 in their program of study.* They must complete at least 25 percent of the hours required for a degree, diploma or certificate at Wake Tech.

 To graduate, students must fulfill all financial obligations to the college.

 *GPA is calculated by dividing the total number of grade points earned by the total number of credit hours attempted.
 Courses used in this calculation are those completed at Wake Tech and listed in the student's curriculum outline as "minimum requirements," along with any additional courses approved by the appropriate academic dean.
+See prior section on Grades.

 President's List

 The college publishes a President's List at the end of each academic term, composed of credential-seeking students who have achieved a grade point average of 4.0 at the end of that particular term, based on a minimum of 12 curriculum credit hours attempted in Fall and Spring semesters and a minimum of eight hours in Summer term.
-President's List recognition is not applied to visiting students nor Career & College Promise students.
+President's List recognition is not applied to visiting students or Career & College Promise students.

 Dean's List